serialized-io/samples-js/todo-application-js/README.md

 This example uses the official [Serialized Javascript client](https://github.com/serialized-io/client-js)

-If you want to see the application in action, go to [https://serialized-todo-demo.herokuapp.com/](https://serialized-todo-demo.herokuapp.com/)

 - Register for a free account at [https://serialized.io](https://serialized.io) to get your access keys to the API (if you haven't already).

 ### Running locally